hmans/miniplex/README.md

 **Note:** Please remember that flushing the queue is left to you.
 You might, for example, do this in your game's main loop, after all systems have finished executing.

-### React
+## Usage with React

-You can use Miniplex without React, but it also provides some code to make it super-fun to use in React projects.
-All React-specific code is in the `miniplex/react` module:
+Even though Miniplex can be used without React (it is entirely framework agnostic), it does ship with some useful React glue, available in the `miniplex/react` module.

 ```ts
 import { createReactIntegration } from "miniplex/react"